Pasco County Libraries: South Holiday Branch Library

 The South Holiday Branch Library opened on March 24, 1992.
 The library has over 54,000 volumes, and circulates over 146,000.

 Starkey Ranch Theatre Library Cultural Center

 The Starkey Ranch Theatre Library Cultural Center opened in 2021.
 The library's children's section used as the school library for Starkey Ranch K-8 school close by.
 The rest of the facility is open to the public during school hours.

 Zephyrhills Public Library (Cooperative Partner)

 The Zephyrhills Public Library was founded in 1912.
 In 1999, the library, together with the Pasco County Library System, formed the Pasco County Library Cooperative.

-Wesley Chapel Library (Under construction)
+Wesley Chapel Library

-Set to be the ninth branch, the Wesley Chapel Library is set to be finished and opened to the public in early 2026.
-The budget for the library is $10 million, budgeted by Pasco County. to It will include a lawn space, reading porch, and a lot of scenery.
-The library will also include a multipurpose room instead of a makerspace, which will include the ability for multiple activities such as wood working, gardening, and cooking.
+With its grand opening on July 21st, 2026, the Wesley Chapel Library opened to the public.
+It includes a lawn space, reading porch, and a lot of scenery.
+The library also has a multipurpose room instead of a makerspace, which will include the ability for multiple activities such as wood working, gardening, and cooking.